-where $\mathrm{Tr'}$ indicates the trace taken in electron space, $\tilde{G}^\mathrm{R}(\bm{k},E)$ is the retarded Green's function $ \tilde{G}^\mathrm{R}(\bm{k},E)=[E+i\delta-\hat{H}_\mathrm{BdG}(\bm{k})]^{-1}$, with $\hat{H}_\mathrm{BdG}(\bm{k})$ given by Eq.\,(\ref{HBdG}), $E$ is the energy and $\delta$ is an infinitesimal positive number.
-Using Eq.\,(\ref{DOSEq}), we obtain the projected DOS on the [001] surface by integrating along the transport direction.
-To unveil the BFS, in Fig.\,\ref{Fig2_EM} we plot the projected DOS on the [001] surface at zero energy for $d_{xy}$-, $d_{x^{2}-y^{2}}$-, and $g_{xy(x^{2}-y^{2})}$-wave AMs.
+where $\mathrm{Tr'}$ indicates the trace taken in electron space, $\tilde{G}^\mathrm{R}(\bm{k},E)$ is the retarded Green's function $\tilde{G}^\mathrm{R}(\bm{k},E)=[E+i\delta-\hat{H}_\mathrm{BdG}(\bm{k})]^{-1}$, with $\hat{H}_\mathrm{BdG}(\bm{k})$ given by Eq.\,(\ref{HBdG}), $E$ and $\delta$ are the energy and an infinitesimal positive number.
+Using Eq.\,(\ref{DOSEq}), we obtain the bulk DOS on the [001] direction by integrating for $k_z$.
+To unveil the BFS, in Fig.\,\ref{Fig2_EM} we plot the bulk DOS on the [001] direction at zero energy for $d_{xy}$-, $d_{x^{2}-y^{2}}$-, and $g_{xy(x^{2}-y^{2})}$-wave AMs.
 The most important feature is that the BFS produces the highest intensity in the projected zero-energy DOS, see Fig.\,\ref{Fig2_EM}.
 Interestingly, the BFSs surround regions with tiny values, which possess corners depending on the type of AM.
-These inner regions correspond to the formation of crossed flat bands, discussed in Figs.\,\ref{Fig2}(a,c) and \ref{Fig1_EM}(a).
+These inner regions correspond to the formation of crossed flat bands, in Figs.\,\ref{Fig2}(a,c) and \ref{Fig1_EM}(a).
 The bright point at $k_{x,y}=0$ is due to the nodal point where the energy gap closes.
-The BFS signals in the projected DOS remain in more elaborated 3D AMs, see Sec.\, S3 in the SM~\cite{SM}.
+The BFS signals in the bulk DOS remain in more elaborated 3D AMs, see Sec.\,S3 in SM~\cite{SM}.

 \textit{\textbf{E3.} Conductance along $x$-direction with $d_{x^{2}-y^{2}}$-wave AMs}.---Conductance along $x$ in a superconducting AM with $d_{x^{2}-y^{2}}$-wave altermagnetism is shown in Fig.\,\ref{Fig3_EM}(a) and we observe the formation of arcs on the [100] surface.
 Here, the momentum dependent zero-bias conductance $\bar\sigma(\tilde{\bm{k}},eV=0)$ shows that the arcs are spin-split and disperse with momentum, unlike those due to $d_{xy}$-wave altermagnetism in Fig.\,\ref{Fig3}(a).
 The region with tiny but nonzero intensities corresponds to BFSs, while even weaker values of $\bar\sigma(\tilde{\bm{k}},eV=0)$ occur in a gapped region, see S1 in SM \cite{SM}.
 Here, we have also verified that $\bar\sigma(\tilde{\bm{k}},eV=0)$ is given by $2\bar{\sigma}_{\rm N}^{0}$, $\bar{\sigma}_{\rm N}^{1}$, and $\bar{\sigma}_{\rm N}^{2}$ for the surface arcs, BFS, and gapped region; see S2 in \cite{SM}.
-Moreover, a finite altermagnetism splits the zero-bias total conductance peak of $\sigma(eV)$ in Fig.\,\ref{Fig3_EM}(b), producing two broad resonances around zero bias as a signature of surface arcs.
+Moreover, the presence of altermagnetism splits the zero-bias total conductance peak of $\sigma(eV)$ in Fig.\,\ref{Fig3_EM}(b), producing two broad resonances around zero bias as a signature of surface arcs.